Tornadoes of 2011: August 19 (United States)

+In the late afternoon of August 19, a fatal EF1 tornado struck Wausaukee, Wisconsin.
+On the ground for about fifteen minutes, the tornado snapped or uprooted hundreds of trees, damaging several buildings, and destroying a mobile home, where a man was killed.
+An EF0 tornado also struck Ontonagon, Michigan earlier in the day, causing weak damage in town.

-August 21 (U.S. and Canada)
+August 21 (United States and Canada)

-A tornadic waterspout touched down late in the afternoon over Lake Huron, coming ashore at Goderich, Ontario.
+A tornadic waterspout formed late in the afternoon over Lake Huron, coming ashore at Goderich, Ontario.
 The tornado struck the downtown area nearly directly with severe damage.
 Many buildings were damaged or destroyed in the community by the tornado, the strongest in Ontario since 1996.
 There are early reports of 2 other tornadoes in the region.
 At least 37 people were injured and a 61-year-old worker at a salt mine was killed as winds of 300 km/h raged.
 The storm was rated an F3 tornado by Environment Canada.
-An EF2 tornado was also confirmed in western New York, near Conquest.
+An EF2 tornado was also confirmed in western New York, near Conquest and an EF1 tornado occurred in Grafton County, New Hampshire.

+August 22 (Poland)

+A strong F2 tornado struck the villages of Rudnik and Wierzbica in Krasnystaw County, Lublin Voivodeship, during the evening.
+The tornado damaged or destroyed multiple homes, barns, and farm buildings, tearing off roofs, snapping trees, and scattering debris across open fields.
+Local and regional authorities reported that dozens of structures were damaged, though no fatalities occurred.
+Post-event analyses and photographic evidence suggested a track length of several kilometers with T4/F2-level damage intensity.

-August 26–28
+August 25 (Russia)

-The outer bands and core of Hurricane Irene produced numerous tornadoes as it made landfall in North Carolina and tracked northward.
-They were reported across several states along the immediate east coast.
-One tornado near Columbia, North Carolina (rated EF2) resulted in severe destruction to several houses and injuries including manufactured homes destroyed while an EF1 tornado in Lewes, Delaware also resulted in significant tornado-related damage.
+A fatal tornado hit a tent camp on the Mrassu about 40 km from Ust'-Kabyrza in Kemerovo Oblast.
+The tornado tore through a small grove, snapping large firs and flattening a 100 m – 100 m area.
+Two trees fell onto a tent, killing a 31-year-old woman from Novosibirsk.
+At least five others were injured, including a pregnant woman and three children scalded when a soup cauldron overturned, and a man struck by a falling tree.
+One person who was injured was later airlifted to Novosibirsk for treatment.

 September

-There were 65 tornadoes reported in the United States in September, of which 51 were confirmed.

-September 3–7
+September 3–7 (Tropical Storm Lee)

 Slow-moving Tropical Storm Lee resulted in at least 55 tornado reports along the immediate northern Gulf Coast beginning on September 3 and into September 4, inching inland on the afternoon of September 4.
 Several areas of damage, some significant, was reported from central Louisiana to the western Florida Panhandle.

 A moderate risk of severe weather, a rare occurrence when associated with a tropical cyclone, was issued for September 5 in Alabama and Georgia, with numerous tornadoes possible.
 The most concentrated tornadic activity that day took place in northern and central Georgia, particularly around Atlanta.
-In addition, an EF1 tornado associated with an unrelated cold front touched down in Amsterdam, New York.
+In addition, an EF1 tornado associated with an unrelated cold front occurred in Amsterdam, New York.
+The tornadoes resulted in three injuries.